 The large succulent mussels that live around New Zealand’s shores are truly delicious.
-Steaming the New Zealand mussels in white wine and garlic is certainly one of the best ways to prepare them.
+New Zealand mussels steamed in white wine and garlic is a classic dish, and for good reason.

 Frozen New Zealand mussels are available here in Saigon.
 So if they are available here, there is a good chance you can find them too.

 I have grown up eating this species of mussel (green-lipped).
-As a result, I was quite surprised to learn that mussels in many other parts of the world are small and not nearly as succulent as the New Zealand variety.
+As a result, I was quite surprised to learn that mussels in many other parts of the world are small and not nearly as succulent as the New Zealand green-lipped variety.
 Not only are they delicious, but they are also high in Omega 3 fatty acids and have anti-inflammatory effects.
 You can now get an extract of NZ mussels in capsules to support healthy joints and combat arthritis!

 Needless to say, NZ mussels are a favourite, and there are a few other mussel recipes here to take a look at.
 I highly recommend you take a look at this recipe for mussels steamed in sake and miso.
 It was delicious, as was this spicy mussels dish.

-Make sure you use a good white wine.
+Make sure you use good white wine.
 Something with a bit of body works well, like a dry riesling or chardonnay.
 Remember, if you wouldn’t drink it out of a glass, don’t use it in cooking.

 - 1 kg mussels I used New Zealand frozen mussels

 - 20 g butter